Apex-Source/Revolution-PI-Qemu/README.md

 ## Steps

+## Compiling kernel.

 ### Clone Repository
 Git clone the Linux kernel for the RevPI, repo is 5G+ so it takes some time ;-)

 ### Make config
+This is pretty optional here, i wanted to enable some specific kernel debugging properties and Virtio drivers.
+Just configure how you want.
 ```bash
 # Create a blank .config file to work against.
 make revpi-v8_defconfig